Double Vision after Neurological Event

 Alternating a patch from eye to eye is the most on-the-spot fix but can cause problems of its own as reduced magnocellular input can affect balance and gait.

 Applying sector occlusion may also be ordered by the doctor.
-In this process, a small of piece is place on the glass to block vision in the eye when it becomes misaligned.
+In this process, a small piece of tape is placed on the glass to block vision in the eye when it becomes misaligned.
 A complete explanation of this requires more than a blog post.

 Complete assessment by an ophthalmologist or optometrist should be part of the discharge instructions.